CPC-Development/x402-hackathon/docs/hackathon-checklist.md

 - allow the sequencer to take Cheddr as payment token to open channels
 - provide dual proto/json apis on the sequencer side and use protobuf in the header format (https://chatgpt.com/c/694d947c-8058-8332-b70b-ca0a0ed8b2d3)
 - update protocol to be compatible with x402 v2
+- deploy to sepolia with a public instance to demo speed advantage
+- make a local benchmark for TPS checks, to see how we are improving using